Advice > Consulting

 Click here to practise with McKinsey ex-interviewers

-1. What is the McKinsey PEI?
+1. What is PEI at McKinsey?

-1.1 What’s the process?
+1.1 What’s the format of PEI?

-You’ll get a PEI question at the start of each case interview (at phone and onsite stages) and each will cover a single topic.
-In other words, you will spend the full 10 minutes of the PEI discussing ONE particular skill McKinsey wants to test.
-For example, you might be asked how you demonstrated entrepreneurial drive in the past, and you will discuss that topic with your interviewer for 10-15 minutes.
+You’ll get a PEI question at the start of each case interview and each will cover a single theme.
+In other words, you will spend the full 10 minutes of the PEI discussing ONE particular soft skill McKinsey wants to test.

 For example, as you give your answer, the interviewer will probe with questions such as “What data did you use to make that decision?”, “How did the client react to this?”, “How was your team involved?”, etc. They do this to drill into the details that interest them and to test the strength of your answer.